Ghosts of the Future

 The Well of Worlds

-Despite all that has happened, the bondsense is not gone.
+Despite all that has happened, the bondsense is still here.

 I describe how the birds wove the disk that caught me.